telota/existance/README.md

 path start with an instance's name to the instance's Jetty process in the directory `/etc/nginx/proxy-mappings`.
 Make sure to include these in your general web server configuration (`include /etc/nginx/proxy-mappings/*`) for the designated site.
-A **very basic** stub for site configuration can be obtained with:
+A **very basic** stub for a site configuration can be obtained with:

-    existance template nginx > /etc/nginx/sites-available/existdb
+    existance template nginx-site > /etc/nginx/sites-available/existdb
     chown root.root /etc/nginx/sites-available/existdb